-- £152,267 linked to the Broads Internal Drainage Board in which eight members had an interest. - £185,892 linked to the Norfolk & Suffolk NHS Trust in which one member had an interest. - £104,928 linked to the Norfolk Rivers Internal Drainage Board in which four members had an interest.
+- £328,021 linked to the Broads Internal Drainage Board in which one member had an interest. - £110,805 linked to the Norfolk Rivers Internal Drainage Board in which one member had an interest.

-In addition, the Council paid grants totalling £116,061 to voluntary organisations in which fourteen members had declared an interest.
+In addition, the Council paid grants totalling £90,896 to voluntary organisations in which three members had declared an interest.
 In all instances, the grants were made with proper consideration of declarations of interest.
 There were no material expenditure transactions involving Chief Officers.